 - Click OK to assign the role and its associated privileges to the user or user group.

-- Repeat 2 through 6 to assign roles and privileges to the users or user groups on the other Site Recovery Manager site.
+- Repeat Step 2 through Step 6 to assign roles and privileges to the users or user groups on the other Site Recovery Manager site.

 Combining Site Recovery Manager Roles